 At this time, we ask children to remain with their families for the duration of the service.
-Feel free to bring a headset for them to watch the BLAST and Konnect HQ videos on your tablet or smartphone.
+There will be a short story and worship song for the children during the worship service.
+Feel free to bring a headset for them to watch the BLAST and Church at Home videos on your tablet or smartphone during the sermon.
 The nursery space will be available for parents/caregivers to use if necessary (e.g. changing, nursing or feeding a baby, or need a quieter space for them).

 What are your sanitization and hygiene practices?

 We will be regularly disinfecting high-touch surfaces and ventilate closed spaces during and after every gathering by keeping doors open when possible, which also helps you minimize touching these surfaces.
 We will have limited masks and hand-sanitizer available, but we encourage you to bring your own.

 What will a modified Sunday service look like?